FarronF/limerick-council-meetings/meetings/2025/03/31-Full Meeting of Limerick City and County Council/Minutes - Ordinary Meeting of Limerick City and County Council - 27th January 2025.md

 Teskey, G. Ward

-**We will move at the next Meeting that Limerick City and County Council write to the**

-**Department of Housing, Local Government and Heritage, and any other relevant**

-**Government Departments, to change the Regulations on the newest application forms for**

-**Housing Adaptation Grants for older people and disabled people, most notably the**

-**unavailability of a grant to replace a fossil fuel burner if the current burner is unrepairable.**
+**We will move at the next Meeting that Limerick City and County Council write to theDepartment of Housing, Local Government and Heritage, and any other relevantGovernment Departments, to change the Regulations on the newest application forms forHousing Adaptation Grants for older people and disabled people, most notably theunavailability of a grant to replace a fossil fuel burner if the current burner is unrepairable.**

 The Motion was proposed by Councillor O’Donoghue, seconded by Councillor Keary,